AdobeDocs/pdfservices-api-documentation/src/pages/overview/digital-seal-api/prerequisites.md

 # Prerequisites
-A client has to register itself to a Trusted Service Provider for getting digital certificates which provide an assurance that they are authorized to add a digital seal on a specific document.
+A client has to register itself to a Trusted Service Provider for getting digital certificates which provide an assurance that they are authorized to add a electronic seal on a specific document.

-## Prerequisites for Digital Seal API
+## Prerequisites for PDF Electronic Seal API

 ### 1. Procure Certificate Credentials
 * The Client has to purchase a certificate from any of the [supported Trust Service Providers.](/overview/digital-seal-api/prerequisites/#supported-trusted-service-providers)